kg583/Kilogram/README.md

 #### Chests

 * Heart of the Sea can no longer be found in buried treasure
-* Pillager outposts can now offer iron axes and enchanted crossbows, and no longer offer dark oak logs
+* Pillager outposts can now contain iron axes and enchanted crossbows, and no longer contain dark oak logs
 * Significantly reduced saddle frequency in dungeon chests

 #### Fishing